Belal0066/distributed-crawler-indexer/docs/phase_1.md

 Three Amazon EC2 instances were created to serve as the **Master Node**, **Crawler Node**, and **Indexer Node**:

 - **Master Node**:
   - EC2 instance responsible for managing the entire web crawling process.
-It coordinates the crawling tasks and sends them to the Crawler Node using **SQS**.
+It coordinates the crawling tasks and sends them to the Crawler Node.
 - **Crawler Node**:
   - EC2 instance responsible for fetching web pages based on URLs provided by the Master Node.
 It stores the crawled HTML content in **S3**.
 - **Indexer Node**: